tftcg/faq/README.md

 Date formats are ISO; ie: 2020-12-30.

 Source formats are URLs.
 If a target has a source, it will override the faq element's source attribute for any practical uses within the site generation.

+## Content source

+Icons MIT licensed from https://feathericons.com/

+All Official FAQ Content, Transformers Images, and Transformers Trading Card Images are Copyright Hasbro, Inc. Transformers and Transformers Trading Card names, characters, images, trademarks and logos are protected by trademark and other Intellectual Property rights owned by Hasbro, Inc. or its subsidiaries, licensors, licensees, suppliers and accounts.
+Other provided content is the property of the project contributors.